lwdgit/gitbook-plugin-search-plus/README.md

 # gitbook-search-plus

-This plugin is a powerful search plugin for GitBook.
+A powerful search plugin for GitBook.

 With it You can search `any characters` in your gitbook document.